 What is an Energy Performance Certificate?

-An Energy Performance Certificate measures the energy efficiency of a building.
+An EPC is a standardised document prepared by an energy assessor that measures the energy efficiency of a building.
 Alongside an overall rating, it will show the household’s estimated energy costs for lighting, heating, and hot water for the next three years.

-As well as detailing the property’s current rating, it will provide a potential score which could be achieved if the recommendations for improved energy efficiency are installed.
+As well as detailing the property’s current rating, the EPC will provide a potential score which could be achieved if the recommendations for improved energy efficiency are installed.

 EPCs were first introduced in 2007 and became a legal requirement in England, Wales, and Northern Ireland in 2008, and in Scotland from 2009.
 The aim was to encourage homeowners and landlords to adopt energy-saving measures.
 They have helped people to become more aware of the benefits of energy efficiency and improved transparency about the running costs of properties.